Here’s the bottom line: There is no such thing as a “safe” or “safer” tobacco product.

 The truth is, whether it’s smoked, dipped, or rolled, any form of tobacco is harmful.
 All tobacco products contain nicotine, which is addictive and can harm your developing brain.
 And all tobacco products have serious health consequences.
 Learn more about the risks of using tobacco products.

 Cigarettes typically consist of tobacco, chemical additives, a filter, and paper wrapping.
 The smoke inhaled from a burning cigarette contains a mix of over 7,000 harmful chemicals.
 More than 70 of these chemicals are linked to cancer.
 There is no evidence that cigarettes advertised as “organic,” all-natural,” or “additive-free” are any safer or less harmful.
 Cigarette smoking harms nearly every organ of the body, and causes many diseases, including heart disease, stroke, and lung cancer.

 Smokeless tobacco is tobacco that is not burned.
 There are many types of smokeless tobacco, including chewing tobacco, oral tobacco, spit or spitting tobacco, dip, chew, and snuff.
-Smokeless tobacco has high levels of toxic chemicals and other substances that can cause cancer.
+Smokeless tobacco has high levels of chemicals and other substances that can cause cancer.
 People who use smokeless tobacco have a high risk of mouth and throat cancer.

-Hookah tobacco is usually flavored, and is smoked in a hookah water pipe.
+Hookah tobacco is usually flavored, and is smoked in a hookah waterpipe.
 It is also known as shisha, maassel, narghile, argileh, hubble-bubble, and goza.
 Just because hookah smoke passes through water doesn’t mean it’s safer to use.
 Hookah smoking has many of the same health risks as cigarette smoking.
 The smoke from a hookah has high levels of carbon monoxide and chemicals that can cause lung, bladder, and mouth cancer.

 Learn more about the risks of hookah smoking.

 E-cigarettes are also called e-cigs, vape pens, mods and pod mods (which often look like USB drives).
 These devices heat a liquid into an aerosol that’s inhaled by the user.
 The aerosol from e-cigarettes is not just harmless water vapor.
 It contains a mix of potentially harmful chemicals that are not safe to breathe.
 Most e-cigarettes also contain nicotine.
 Nicotine is very addictive and can harm brain development, which continues past adolescence into the mid-20s.